Ngā mahere, whakaaetanga me ngā rīpoata mō Puketāpapa

 Puketāpapa plans, agreements and reports

-Local board plans guide local board activity, funding and investment decisions.
-They also influence local board input into regional strategies and plans, including the Auckland Plan (the 30-year vision for Auckland), the council's 10-year Budget (Long-term Plan) and the annual budgets.
+Our local board plan is a three-year strategic plan that guides local board activity, funding and investment decisions.
+It also influences local board input into regional strategies and plans, including the Auckland Plan (the 30-year vision for Auckland), our 10-year Budget (Long-term Plan) and the annual budgets.

-You can request accessible word documents of local board plans through our contact centre on 09 301 0101 or by visiting one of our service centres.
+You can request accessible Word documents of local board plans through our contact centre or by visiting one of our

 Puketāpapa Local Board Agreement (budget)